LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 - Verbose, especially for deep trees (dependencies need to be thread through layers)
 - Constructor signatures grow
 - Negative result: oversized boilerplate for small apps or features

-###

-### `Bloc` test with sequence of cases

-- Sequence of cases (events => states) in the test is closest-to-life scenario where `MovieListBloc` traverses multiple states.
-Included all states and most possible transition types.
-- Test-cases isolation is achieved with in-loop var declarations and fresh `Bloc` build for every case - this does not reflect real life but should be close enough
-- Such test is more difficult to maintain and create than a series of isolated tests - yet does their work in one go - the cost/benefit tradeoff is a matter of team decisions

 ------------------